Martingale Theory

 6.1 Girsanov Theorem (Change of Measure)

-How do we move from to ?
-We re-weight the probabilities.
+The move from to happens by re-weighting probabilities.
 Let be the Radon-Nikodym derivative process. is a positive martingale with .
-Girsanov Theorem: If is a martingale under , then is a martingale under .
-This allows us to “drift removal”: turning a biased random walk (stock with drift) into a symmetric random walk (martingale) by changing the probability of up/down moves.
-This is the essence of the Black-Scholes Formula.
+Girsanov Theorem.
+When is a martingale under then is a martingale under .
+This lets you strip the drift out and a biased random walk for a stock with drift turns into a martingale under the new measure when you tweak the probabilities of up and down moves.
+Drift removal through a change of measure sits under the Black-Scholes formula.

 6.2 Deriving Black-Scholes (Heuristic)

-The option price is the discounted expected payoff under :
+The option price is the discounted expected payoff under .

-Solving this expectation yields the Black-Scholes PDE:
+Working this expectation out gives the Black-Scholes PDE.

-7. Randomized Algorithms & Simulation
+7. Randomized Algorithms and Simulation

 7.1 Simulation: Wald’s Identity